-Respiratory diseases (those affecting the airways and lungs) are a major driver of health inequalities, and much of this disease is largely preventable.
-Respiratory disease covers a wide variety of conditions, including common conditions such as asthma and chronic obstructive pulmonary disease (COPD), lung cancer, infections such as pneumonia and influenza, and less common diseases such as interstitial lung disease and mesothelioma.
+Respiratory diseases, which affect the airways and lungs, are a major contributor to health inequalities, and many of these conditions are largely preventable.
+The include common conditions such as asthma, chronic obstructive pulmonary disease (COPD), and lung cancer, as well as infections like pneumonia and influenza, and rarer conditions such as interstitial lung disease and mesothelioma.

-Within Sunderland, respiratory diseases are a significant cause of premature death with a death rate of 44.3 per 100,000 persons aged under 75 in 2021-2023, compared to the England average of 30.3 per 100,000.17
+In Sunderland, respiratory diseases are a significant cause of premature mortality.
+Between 2021 and 2023, the mortality rate from respiratory disease among those aged under 75 was 44.3 per 100,000, compared to the England average of 30.3 per 100,000(18).

-The rate of premature mortality from respiratory disease considered preventable is 30.5 per 100,000 population aged under 75 for 2021-2023 compared to 33.7 per 100,000 for England.26
+The rate of preventable premature mortality from respiratory disease in Sunderland during the same period was 30.5 per 100,000, slightly lower than the England average of 33.7 per 100,000 (26).